SteveJustin1963/tec-APUS/README.md

 (A_rithmetic P_rocessing U_nit) AM9511 + (S_erial) MC6850
  - use in MINT amd ASM code

+"I played with it, Craig perfected it...John helped as well...thanks!"

 ## Ver 10 Craig Jones
 What can I say, I have finished a few projects this week!